 We know these feelings you might very well be having because we have helped many patients who have developed a case of toenail fungus!

 While you’re in a less-than-ideal situation, the good news is that the treatment we’ve used to help other patients could potentially restore your toenails back to health.
-Now, fungal toenails are not something that will clear up on their own—actually, it only becomes worse over time—so call and request your appointment with Dr. Jeremy McVay and his team at McVay Foot and Ankle.
+Now, fungal toenails are not something that will clear up on their own—actually, it only becomes worse over time—so call and request your appointment with the McVay Foot & Ankle team.

 Why Do Fungal Toenails Develop?